-“Is that just a big word for stupid?” asked Tim.
-And he started to cry.
+“Is that just a big word for stupid?”
+Asked Tim, and he started to cry.
 Nothing Bertie could say would cheer him up.
 All Bertie could do was to lead him home, and when they got there Tim had cried so much that he was really quite exhausted.
 His mother tucked him up under a leaf, kissed him, and soon he was asleep.
-She whispered to Bertie.

-And Tim’s mother thought that Bertie was being really nice – but she wasn’t quite sure that he or anybody else could help Tim do better at school.
+Tim’s mother thought that Bertie was being really nice, but she wasn’t quite sure that he or anybody else could help Tim do better at school.

 The next day Bertie took Tim for a swim around the pond, and while they swam he asked him all about his exams.
 First, he asked him how the geography exam was.
 And Tim said he didn’t know, because he got the time wrong, and he turned up just as it was finishing.